Job application guidelines

 Selection generally involves a written application, an interview and a referee check.
 It can also involve other selection methods e.g., presentations, work samples or work exercises.
-All assessments are based on the selection criteria and target your skills, knowledge, abilities and experience in relation to these criteria.
+All assessments are based on the selection criteria and target skills, knowledge, abilities and experience in relation to specified criteria.

-Your application for the advertised position should consist of the following information:
+Applications for advertised positions should consist of the following information:

-All particulars should be completed including the details on the acknowledgement slip.
+All particulars should be completed in full including the acknowledgement slip.

 - Personal details - name, address, and phone number(s)

-- List of academic qualifications and/or current studies (attach photocopies of qualifications)
+- Academic qualifications and/or current studies (attach photocopies of qualifications)

 - Membership of professional bodies

-- Activities you have undertaken external to work, which are relevant to the position you are applying for
+- External activities to work, which are relevant to the advertised position

-- A summary of your work experience from most recent to least recent (include dates, employer name, position title and details of tasks/responsibilities, including committee memberships)
+- Summary of work experience from most recent to least recent (include dates, employer name, position title and details of tasks/responsibilities, including committee memberships)

 Selection competencies are the knowledge, skills, experience and abilities the selection panel consider necessary to perform the duties of the advertised position.
-You must demonstrate to the selection panel that you possess the required attributes to compete for the vacancy.
-Applicants will be shortlisted for further assessment based on their ability to meet the essential competencies and their overall competitiveness against other applicants.
+Applicants must demonstrate the required attributes and will be shortlisted for further assessment based on their ability to meet the essential competencies against other applicants.